rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 you need to [add a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret) to access the repository contents. rapyuta.io uses ***ROS Builder***, a subset of *catkin build*, to build source code into a docker image.
 If a package contains a ROS component, the component's ROS version can be *Kinetic* or *Melodic*.
 When building the source code, the ***ROS Builder*** takes into account its corresponding component's ROS version.

-Set the **Executable Type** as **Git** and provide the URL address of a git repository.
+In the **Builds** section to add a new build, add the Build name and provide the URL address of git repository.
 Suppose you want to add the address of a git repository say https://github.com/rapyuta-robotics/io_tutorials, where ***io_tutorials*** is the project folder that contains the source code on the master branch and is hosted on GitHub.